Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Introduction

 We next turn to training scalability.
 Here, minibatch gradient descent readily enables fitting a deep kernel survival model to large datasets for a specific neural net architecture.
 The challenge is that there could be many neural net architectures to try, making the overall training procedure computationally expensive.
 Our second contribution is in proposing a warm-start approach to deep kernel survival model training that drastically reduces the amount of computation needed when sweeping over neural net architecture choices.
 Our proposed warm-start strategy first learns a kernel function using a scalable tree ensemble such as \textsc{xgboost} \citep{chen2016xgboost}.
 We then fit a neural net (trying different neural net architectures) to this learned tree ensemble kernel function before fine tuning using survival kernet training (at which point the neural net architecture is fixed).
 We call our warm-start approach \textsc{tuna} (\emph{Tree ensemble Under a Neural Approximation}).
 We remark that \citet{chen2020deep} had come up with an earlier tree ensemble initialization strategy but it does not scale to large datasets.

-We demonstrate survival kernets with and without \textsc{tuna} on three standard survival analysis datasets, two of which are healthcare-related on predicting time until death (with number of data points ranging from thousands to tens of thousands), and the third is the \textsc{kkbox} dataset (millions of data points).
-Survival kernets with \textsc{tuna} achieve accuracy scores nearly as high or higher than the best performing baseline that we tested, \textsc{deephit} \citep{lee2018deephit}.
-Meanwhile, using \textsc{tuna} to accelerate training consistently results in higher accuracy models than not using \textsc{tuna} and reduces overall training times by 62\%--86\% in our experiments.
-We show how to interpret survival kernet models trained on all three datasets we consider.
+We demonstrate survival kernets with and without \textsc{tuna} on four standard survival analysis datasets, three of which are healthcare-related on predicting time until death (with number of data points ranging from thousands to tens of thousands), and the fourth is the \textsc{kkbox} dataset (millions of data points).
+Survival kernets with \textsc{tuna} achieve accuracy scores nearly as high or higher than the best performing baselines that we tested.
+Meanwhile, using \textsc{tuna} to accelerate training consistently results in higher accuracy models than not using \textsc{tuna} and reduces overall training times by 17\%--85\% in our experiments (with time savings that are more dramatic on larger datasets).
+We show how to interpret survival kernet models trained on all four datasets we consider.